 Our Health Law Practice provides comprehensive legal services to hospitals, health authorities and private sector health care clients.

 Health administration also inherently gives rise to a wide range of administrative law issues.
-We are adept at providing our clients counsel in this area, including hospital privilege cases, patient care and health care professional issues, developing medical staff bylaws, advising on Freedom of Information and Protection of Privacy Act issues, medical records access and confidentiality issues, and advising on consent to treatment and termination of treatment issues.
+We are adept at providing our clients with advice in this area, including hospital privilege cases, patient care and health care professional issues, medical staff bylaws, Freedom of Information and Protection of Privacy Act issues, medical records access and confidentiality issues.
+We also advise on consent to treatment and termination of treatment issues.